pprp/Awesome-LLM-Prune/README.md

 - The LLM Surgeon
 	- Author:Tycho F.A. van der Ouderaa, Markus Nagel, Mart van Baalen, Yuki M. Asano, Tijmen Blankevoort
 	- Link:https://arxiv.org/abs/2312.17244
-	- Pub: ICLR
+	- Pub: ICLR24
 	- Summary: This paper scales Kronecker-factored curvature approximations of the target loss landscape to large language models.
 The metric for this paper is Fisher information matrix.
 - Shortened LLaMA: A Simple Depth Pruning for Large Language Models
 	- Authors: Bo-Kyeong Kim, Geonmin Kim, Tae-Ho Kim, Thibault Castells, Shinkook Choi, Junho Shin, Hyoung-Kyu Song
 	- Link: https://arxiv.org/abs/2402.02834
-	- Pub: Arxiv
+	- Pub: ICLR24 Workshop (ME-FoMo)
 	- Summary: This paper delves into the naive implementation of structured pruning, specifically Depth Pruning, for Large Language Models (LLMs).
 Through experiments on zero-shot tasks, it is revealed that its performance is on par with width pruning techniques.
 However, the pruning ratio remains constrained to less than 35% (20%, 27%, 35%), and the performance on wikitext-2 (PPL) is somewhat less favorable compared to wanda.
 Nonetheless, this study demonstrates the feasibility of pruning by eliminating layers with lower block-level importance scores.
 Moreover, performance enhancement is observed after one-shot pruning via LoRA fine-tuning.